SOFTS-Arabica coffee climbs, cocoa extends pullback

-LONDON, Nov 20 (Reuters) - Arabica coffee futures on ICE rose on Monday with the market supported by low exchange stocks, while London cocoa extended its pullback from a recent record peak.
+LONDON, Nov 20 (Reuters) - Arabica coffee futures on ICE closed up on Monday with the market supported by low exchange stocks, while London cocoa extended its pullback from a recent record peak.

 COFFEE